PROgram52bc/email_tool/README.md

 *	./templates/**myTemplate**/zh.txt
 > contains letter contents in Chinese, where bash variables(defined in the first line of _XxxData.csv_) and subshell syntax can be used to compose slightly different contents based on the receiver.
 *	./templates/**myTemplate**/en.txt
 > contains letter contents in English.
-This file will be used when **isEng** is set to 'y'. where bash variables(defined in the first line of _XxxData.csv_) and subshell syntax can be used to compose slightly different contents based on the receiver.
+This file will be used when **isEng** is set to 'y'.
+Bash variables(defined in the first line of _XxxData.csv_) and subshell syntax can be used to compose slightly different contents based on the receiver.
 *	./templates/**myTemplate**/subject\_zh.txt
 > contains letter Subject (title) in Chinese.
 *	./templates/**myTemplate**/subject\_en.txt